-- RS232 For RS-232 connections, a cable with DB9 Female and DB25 Male connectors and null modem capability are required.
-The analyzer's serial communications settings should be configured for 9600 baud before use with PTDaemon - GPIB The GPIB address of the analyzer can be viewed and changed via the front-panel command buttons.
-That address is used as the "port" number for use with the "-g" command-line argument with true GPIB adapters.
-For GPIB connections with a virtual COM port driver, see Appendix A. Connect the converter to the GPIB interface of the analyzer, and connect the controller. - 3.6.2 Range Setting and Uncertainty Calculation
+- RS232 For RS-232 connections, a cable with DB9 Female and DB25 Male connectors and straight through (not null modem) capability are required.
+The analyzer's serial communications settings should be configured for 19200 baud before use with PTDaemon - GPIB The GPIB address of the analyzer can be viewed and changed via the front-panel command buttons.
+That address is used as the "port" number for use with the "-g" commandline argument with true GPIB adapters.
+For GPIB connections with a virtual COM port driver, see Appendix A. Connect the converter to the GPIB interface of the analyzer, and connect the controller.